 - denotes that the examination is being given for the penultimate time. - denotes that the examination is being given for the last time.
 Code of conduct for students during examinations Details are given in a decision in the university's rule book: http://styrdokument.liu.se/Regelsamling/VisaBeslut/622682.
-Retakes for higher grade Students at the Institute of Technology at LiU have the right to retake written examinations and computer-based examinations in an attempt to achieve a higher grade.
-This is valid for all examination components with code "TEN" and "DAT".
+Retakes for higher grade Students at the Institute of Technology at LiU have the right to retake written examinations and digital and computer-based examinations in an attempt to achieve a higher grade.
+This is valid for all examination components with code "TEN", "DIT" and "DAT".
 The same right may not be exercised for other examination components, unless otherwise specified in the course syllabus.
 A retake is not possible on courses that are included in an issued degree diploma.
-Retakes of other forms of examination Regulations concerning retakes of other forms of examination than written examinations and computer-based examinations are given in the LiU guidelines for examinations and examiners, http://styrdokument.liu.se/Regelsamling/VisaBeslut/917592.
+Grades The grades that are preferably to be used are Fail (U), Pass (3), Pass not without distinction (4) and Pass with distinction (5). - Grades U, 3, 4, 5 are to be awarded for courses that have written or digital examinations. - Grades Fail (U) and Pass (G) may be awarded for courses with a large degree of practical components such as laboratory work, project work and group work. - Grades Fail (U) and Pass (G) are to be used for degree projects and other independent work.
+Examination components The following examination components and associated module codes are used at the Faculty of Science and Engineering: • Grades U, 3, 4, 5 are to be awarded for written examinations (TEN) and